abhinadduri/panspecies-dti/README.md

 ```

 # Compute TopK Hits for a given Query
+This section details finding the TopK hits without using ChromaDB.
+This is likely faster if you are only going to query a library a few times or if you can massively parallelize the TopK search.

 We can compute the TopK hits for a set of targets against a database of drugs.
 ```
-ultrafast-topk --library-embeddings results/BIOSNAP_test_drug_embeddings.npy \
+ultrafast-topk --library-embeddings results/DAVIS_test_drug_embeddings.npy \
-    --library-type drug --library-data data/BIOSNAP/full_data/test.csv \
+    --library-type drug --library-data data/DAVIS/test_foldseek.csv \
-    --query-embeddings results/BIOSNAP_test_target_embeddings.npy \
+    --query-embeddings results/DAVIS_test_target_embeddings.npy \
-    --query-data data/BIOSNAP/full_data/test.csv \
+    --query-data data/DAVIS/test_foldseek.csv \
     -K 100
 ```
 or we can compute the TopK hits for a set of drugs against a database of targets by swapping the library and query arguments and changing the `--library-type`.

-If you are computing the TopK hits for a large database, it is often faster to break it up into smaller chunks and compute the TopK per chunk.
+If you are computing the TopK hits for a large database, it is often faster to break it up into smaller chunks and compute the TopK per chunk in a parallel fashion.
 The chunks can be combined at the end to get the final TopK hits for the entire database:
 ```
 python utils/combine_chunks.py [directory containing the TopK per chunk] -K 100 -O [output file]
 ```